josevictor1/GitHubFollowersApp/README.md

  - [Logic controllers in Swift](https://www.swiftbysundell.com/articles/logic-controllers-in-swift/)
  - [MVC: Many View Controllers](https://www.rambo.codes/posts/2020-02-20-mvc-with-sugar)

-## Modules
+## Modules 📦

-The modules were created to separate reusable aiming to be used as libraries in another projects and also to improve the isolation of each feature allowing new features to be built and add as libraries and handling this features as small apps.
+The modules were created to separate reusable aiming to be used as libraries in another project and also to improve the isolation of each feature allowing new features to be built and added as libraries and handling these features as small apps.

-The app is composed by 10 module(Frameworks) grouped by folders accondingly to the usage:
+The app is composed of 10 modules (Frameworks) grouped by folders accordingly to the usage:

-- App: The folter that contains only the main module.
+- App: The folder that contains only the main module.
-    - GitHub: The main project module thate group the usage of all othe modules.
+    - GitHub: The main project module that groups the usage of all other modules.
 - Features: The folder that contains all feature modules in the app.
-    - FavoriteProfiles: The feature that show up the favorited profiles.
+    - FavoriteProfiles: The feature that shows up the favorited profiles.
-    - GetFollowers: The App first screen, where the user enters with the GitHub username and show up all it's followers.
+    - GetFollowers: The App first screen, where the user enters with the GitHub username and show up all its followers.
-    - UserInformation: The feature that show up the GitHub information for a specific user.
+    - UserInformation: The feature that shows up the GitHub information for a specific user.
 - In-House Frameworks: Contains frameworks that are used as tools in the app.
-    - ImageDownloader: Responsible to download and cache images.
+    - ImageDownloader: Responsible to download and caching images.
-    - Networking: As the name sads is that module that provides interface with the URL session.
+    - Networking: As the name says is that module that provides an interface with the URL session.
     - UIComponents: Centralize all custom reusable components.
-    - Core: Containts the central and the common code used by all the modules.
+    - Core: This contains the central and the common code used by all the modules.
     - Commons: Centralize common code tools used in the app.
-- Services: Layer that holds that comunication inteface between app and service.
+- Services: Layer that holds that communication interface between app and service.
-    - Data Store: Responsible to cache long term data.
+    - Data Store: Responsible to cache long-term data.
-    - GitHub services: Centralize the service interfaces used in the app by one or mores screens.
+    - GitHub services: Centralize the service interfaces used in the app by one or more screens.

 The image bellow illustrates it: